 This app uses a compliant dynamic simulation method to solve for the geometry of an origami pattern at a given fold angle.
 The simulation sets up several types of constraints: distance constraints prevent the sheet from stretching or compressing, and angular constraints fold or flatten the sheet.
 Each of these constraints is weighted by a stiffness - the stiffer the constraint, the better it is enforced in the simulation.

-Cauchy strain or engineering strain is a unitless measurement of how much a material is being stretched or compressed under load.
+Cauchy strain is a unitless measurement of how much a material is being stretched or compressed under load.
 The app can be put into a strain visualization mode that illustrates the strain across an origami sheet by mapping it to a color from blue (no strain) to red (max strain).
 Visualizing strain gives a sense of how much the distance constraints in the origami pattern are being violated (i.e. how much the sheet is being stretched).
 The strain at each vertex is evaluated by averaging the percent deviation of all its distance constraints with adjacent vertices.
 This deviation is reported as a percent of the total length of the distance constraint to remove scaling effects.

 Strain map of folding waterbomb tessellation.
 The pattern tends to curl to minimize internal strain in the material.